Configure USB redirection

 - The Kernel module is compatible with your kernel

-Failed redirection when USB devices can be seen in the Receiver toolbar, but are labeled policy restricted
+Failed redirection when USB devices can be seen in the toolbar of Citrix Workspace app, but are labeled policy restricted

 This issue occurs due to the device’s policy configuration.
 In such cases: